fiddlecube/fiddlecube-sdk/README.md

 # FiddleCube - Generate golden evaluation datasets for RAG

-Generate golden datasets containing ideal outputs to evaluate RAG systems.

-## How does it work?
+Test and evaluate your RAG system, get actionable diagnosis of the top problems.
+Systematically improve the prompt, RAG and data points in the RAG storage.

+## Evaluation dilemma - scale vs effectiveness

+Evals are either highly effective - human evaluation and manual QA.
+Or they scale well while being unreliable - LLM as a judge.

+## Data driven evaluation

+Evaluating an LLM effectively needs:
+1. An accurate representation of possible queries and usages of the LLM and RAG DB.
+2. Gold-standard responses to the queries, grounded in knowledge.
+3. Evaluate the outputs based on subjective rules and business logic
+4. Scale to accomodate fast-paced dev teams - ideally as a part of CI/CD

+## Evaluating using a golden dataset - step by step
-Feed a set of chunks from your vector DB to Fiddlecube.
-Generate a wide range of queries to evaluate your LLM.
+1. Pass a list of chunks from your vector DB to the fiddlecube generate API.
-When evaluation fails, diagnose it step by step to come up with actionable insights.
+2. FiddleCube generates a wide range of queries and answers across 7 question type.
+   Includes multi-turn conversations, QA and complex reasoning.
+3. Use the golden dataset to evaluate real user interactions with your LLM.
+4. FiddleCube will diagnose failed queries providing a step by step analysis of the failure.
+5. Step by step analysis of the output.
-Identify the root cause of failures: whether it is your prompt, RAG system or lack of correct context in the DB.
+6. Pinpoint the exact root cause of the failure
+7. Actionable prompt improvement or RAG updates.

 ## Installation